andrewcargill/johans_eco_timber/README.md

 - Data picker only allows user to select future dates
 - UTC - Standard time - I have not tested for time adjustments for locations other than Sweden.
 The website is intended for swedish users, so I do not think this is a major problem at this stage.
 - 500 error - At the moment if a user is not logged in and tries to access a 'restricted' page they will get a 500 error.
 This should be fixed by adding a redirect.
+- Footer should fix to the bottom of view for low content pages.
+- Further styling required for footer section for full responsive design.

 ***